nflx/bashpy/README.md

 ./getbashsrc.sh
 ```

-Python needs to be built with `--enable-shared`, this is how do that using pyenv.
+Python needs to be built with `--enable-shared`, this is how to do it using pyenv.
 ```
 PYTHON_CONFIGURE_OPTS="--enable-shared" pyenv install 3.8.0
 ```